llee454/hornet-website/modules/template/Readme.md

 template_Section.prototype.getSectionTemplate = function (id) {
   return this.id === id ? this : template_findSectionTemplate (id, this.children);
 }

 /*
+  Unittest for getSectionTemplate.

+  Confirms that the function searches through the template and its children, and returns the instance, if any, that matches the given ID.
+*/
+QUnit.test ('getSectionTemplate', function (assert) {
+  assert.expect (3);
+  var done = assert.async ();

+  var section0 = createExampleTemplates ();
+  assert.strictEqual(section0.getSectionTemplate ('section0').id, 'section0', 'getSectionTemplate returns the section object when it matches the given ID.') assert.strictEqual(section0.getSectionTemplate ('section1').id, 'section1', 'getSectionTemplate returns the section\'s child that matches the given ID.');
+  assert.notOk(section0.getSectionTemplate ('page1'), 'getSectionTemplate returns null when the given ID matches neither the section nor one of its children.');
+  done ();
+})

+/*
   Accepts one argument, templateFunction, a